devploit/nomore403/README.md

   dontgo403 [flags]

 Flags:
   -b, --bypassIp string     Try bypass tests with a specific IP address (or hostname). i.e.: 'X-Forwarded-For: 192.168.0.1' instead of 'X-Forwarded-For: 127.0.0.1'
-  -d, --delay int          Set a delay (in ms) between each request.
+  -m, --max_goroutines int  Set the max number of goroutines working at same time.
+Default: 50 -d, --delay int           Set a delay (in ms) between each request.
 Default: 3ms -H, --header strings      Add a custom header to the requests (can be specified multiple times) -h, --help                help for dontgo403
   -p, --proxy string        Proxy URL.
 For example: http://127.0.0.1:8080 -u, --uri string          Target URL
   -a, --useragent string    Set the User-Agent string (default 'dontgo403/0.5') -f, --folder string       Set payloads folder path in case the binary is not in the same path
 ```